-- If a contestant has been knocked down by an opponent's legitimate technique and cannot resume the contest by the count of "Yeo-dul;" or if the referee determines the contestant is not able to resume the competition regardless of the progress of counting - 2.
-If a contestant cannot continue the match after one minute of medical treatment - 3.
-If a contestant disregards the referee's command to continue the match three times - 4.
-If the referee recognizes the need to stop the match to protect a contestant's safety - 5.
-When the Commission Doctor determines that the match should be stopped due to a contestant's injury
+- 1. If a contestant has been knocked down by an opponent's legitimate technique and cannot resume the contest by the count of "Yeo-dul;" or if the referee determines the contestant is not able to resume the competition regardless of the progress of counting - 2.
+If a contestant disregards the referee's command to continue the match three times - 3.
+If the referee recognizes the need to stop the match to protect a contestant's safety - When the Commission Doctor determines that the match should be stopped due to a contestant's injury